 The Silca Pocket Impero is a high-quality, well-crafted mini pump.
 It is essentially a shorter version of the Silca Impero Ultimate, winner of our Top Pick Award for Frame Pumps.
 The Pocket Impero uses the same pump head, leather cup washer, and 19mm piston of its big brother, the Impero Ultimate.
 The Pocket Impero is designed to work well for both pressure and volume applications.
-Due to this design it falls short of task-specific pumps such as the Lezyne Road Drive and the Lezyne Gauge Drive HV in pumping performance for specific applications.
-Read on for our in depth analysis and test results.
+Due to this design, it falls short of task-specific pumps like Lezyne's Road Drive and their Gauge Drive HV in pumping performance for specific applications.
+Read on for our in-depth analysis and test results.

 Cons: Pumping performance, expensive

 #11 of 14